-Essential Services: The erection, construction, alteration, or maintenance by public utilities or by governmental departments or commissions of such underground or overhead gas, electrical, steam, or water transmission or distribution systems, collection, communication, supply or disposal systems, including towers, poles, wires, mains, drains, sewers, pipes, conduits, cables, fire alarm boxes, police call boxes, street lights, traffic signals, hydrants, and other similar equipment, and accessories in connection therewith, but not including buildings, as are reasonably necessary for the furnishing of adequate service by such public utilities of governmental departments or commissions or as are required for protection of the public health, safety, or general welfare.
+Essential Services: The erection, construction, alteration, or maintenance by public utilities or by governmental departments or commissions of such underground or overhead gas, electrical, steam, or water transmission or distribution systems, collection, communication, supply or disposal systems, including towers, poles, wires, mains, drains, sewers, pipes, conduits, cables, fire alarm boxes, police call boxes, street lights, traffic signals, hydrants, and other similar equipment, and accessories in connection therewith, but not including buildings, as are reasonably necessary for the furnishing of adequate service by such public utilities or governmental departments or commissions or as are required for protection of the public health, safety, or general welfare.

-Farm: Real property principally used for agricultural activities such as the production of cash crops, livestock or poultry farming, comprising at least 40 contiguous acres and which may contain other contiguous or non-contiguous acreage, all of which is owned or rented, and operated by a single family, family corporation, individual, corporation, or partnership.
+Farm: Real property used for commercial agriculture comprising at least 40 contiguous acres and which may contain other contiguous or non-contiguous acreage, all of which is owned or rented, and operated by a single family, family corporation, individual, corporation, or partnership.